Two Fluid Quantum Bouncing Cosmology I: Theoretical Model: Perturbations in a contracting universe

-For each fluid component, one can define a gauge-invariant curvature perturbation, denoted by $\zeta\ww$ and $\zeta\rr$, respectively, for the matter and radiation fluids (see, e.g., Ref.~\cite{Peter:2013avv}; they correspond to the fluid velocity perturbations $\mathcal{U}$ in Ref.~\cite{Peter:2015zaa}).
+where $\mathcal{V}_i$ denotes the (gauge-dependent) velocity potential of fluid $i$ and $\psi$ the (gauge-dependent) curvature perturbation.\footnote{See Eq.~(33) of~\cite{Peter:2015zaa} for the definition of this variable in a flat background.
+Our notation for $\zeta_i$ is consistent with \cite{Vitenti:2012cx, vitenti2012large, Peter:2013avv, Peter:2015zaa} and follows Eq.~(5.23) of \cite{Mukhanov1992theory}, where it is defined as a gauge-invariant combination of metric and fluid perturbations.
+In some of the later literature, this variable is also denoted by $\mathcal{R}$.} One can define gauge-invariant curvature perturbations for the matter and radiation fluids, denoted by $\zeta\ww$ and $\zeta\rr$, respectively (see, e.g., Ref.~\cite{Peter:2013avv}; they correspond to the fluid velocity perturbations $\mathcal{U}$ in Ref.~\cite{Peter:2015zaa}).
 These quantities can be combined into a total curvature perturbation $\zeta$, defined by the weighted sum

 the gravitational weights $\gw_i$ being defined in \eqref{gw}.
 The conjugate momentum associated with $\zeta$ involves the gauge-invariant energy density contrasts of each fluid, given by

 where $\psi$ is the metric perturbation defined in Eq.~\eqref{ds2P}.
 The total energy density contrast is then expressed as